cenk1cenk2/tmux-toggle-popup.nvim/README.md

 ---@field after_close string[]? --- Tmux commands that are going to be run on the main session the popup is closed.
 ---@field toggle tmux-toggle-popup.ToggleKeymap?
 ---@field kill boolean? --- Kill the session, on `VimLeavePre` event.

+---@class tmux-toggle-popup.ConfigUiSize
+---@field width? number | (fun(columns: number): number?) --- calculate the width of the popup from the terminal columns
+---@field height? number | (fun(lines: number): number?) --- calculate the height of the popup from the terminal lines

 ---@field flags tmux-toggle-popup.Flags? --- Flags for passing in the tmux popup command.

 -- The flags does reside in the .flags table.